polius/meteornext-docs/docs/getting-started.md

 **AMAZON S3**

-This file storage is the easiest one to manage, and also it doesn't require passing the `-v` parameter to the `docker run`.
-To choose this option, read the next [Setup](#setup) section.
+This file storage is the easiest one to manage, and also it doesn't require passing the extra `-v` parameter to the `docker run`.

 ## Setup